0x6368/LIFred/README.md

 	* If you want to use any action that needs a color as parameter, just enter the color separated by a space
 * Press enter to execute the action
 * You will receive a notification to check if the action was executed successfully.
+* Select „Refresh Bulbs“ if you added a bulb or the any of your bulbs is not in the list.

+#### Color options
+All possible color options are listed here: [http://developer.lifx.com/#colors][11]
 ### LIFred configuration
  * Type „configure lifred“
 * Show the items you need
 * Hide the items you do not need (all are shown by default)
+## Contact
+If you have any problems send me an email: [christian.bieg@bieg-software.de][12]

 [1]:	http://www.alfredapp.com "Alfred"
 [2]:	http://lifx.co "LIFX"